vssrcj/behavioral-cloning/README.md

 ---
 I recored 3 laps around the advanced track (2 clockwize, 1 counterclockwize).
 It achieved a final MSE loss of 0.01, but only managed to complete a quarter of a lap before plummeting off a cliff.

+Other thoughs
+---
+I included the throttle in the training process as well.
+It was simple:
+* A y_train item consisted of a (steering, throttle) tuple, instead of just a steering value.
+* The final layer was *Dense(2)* instead of *Dense(1)*.
+* In **drive.py** the throttle was obtained from the prediction, and wasn't fixed.

+The reason why it isn't used in the submission of the project, is because it didn't add to the accuracy of the model, and the speed was typically too high for the steering to adjust in time.

 How to improve?
 ---
 The reason it failed on the more difficult track, is because of: